ashpursglove/xmas2024/README.md

 # Merry Christmas Paul!
 Here is a Christmas present to you by way of your very own space app.
-I can do everything from pulling images from the Curiosity rover on Mars to tracking satellites through space and a bunch more!
+It can do everything from pulling images from the Curiosity rover on Mars to tracking satellites through space and a bunch more!
 I really hope you enjoy!
 Merry Christmas!!
 # Read All 6 Steps of This First!

 Getting this over to you has been the biggest headache of all!